 Too often, African American hair is subjected to chemicals and extreme heat in an attempt to make it seem longer and smoother.
 But what this does is weaken the hair and prevent it from actually growing.
 To grow your African American hair longer and faster, the solutions are quite simple.
-A big part of growing African American hair faster is knowing what products to use and how to your hair.
+A big part of growing African American hair faster is knowing what products to use.

-How To Grow African American Hair – General Maintenance.
+General Maintenance – How To Grow African American Hair.

 Before you go off trying complicated tricks and methods to get your hair to grow quickly, try a few simple maintenance routines.
 Often, the simple things you do everyday make the biggest difference in the health and length of your hair.